Honors & Awards

 As a junior, Pierson-El rushed for 1,658 yards and 26 touchdowns.
 He also caught 10 passes for 127 yards.
 Pierson-El earned second-team Class AAA all-state honors as a kick returner from the Virginia High School Coaches Association.
 As a sophomore, Pierson-El focused his time at receiver and caught 49 passes for 781 yards and 15 touchdowns.

 Rivals.com and Scout.com both ranked Pierson-El among the nation’s top 100 receivers.
 Pierson-El was also a member of the basketball team for three seasons.
 He only visited Nebraska, but had offers from Boston College, North Carolina, Marshall and Old Dominion.

 Pierson-El is the grandson of William and Louise Carter and he was born on Dec.
 26, 1995.
 He is a communication studies major and was named to the Nebraska Scholar-Athlete Honor Roll in the fall of 2014 and 2016.
 Pierson-El is active in the community volunteering his time with Uplifting Athletes, Make-A-Wish, Nebraska’s Sportsmanship Rally, the Lincoln Marathon and numerous school and hospital visits.
-For his efforts, Pierson-El has been named to the Brook Berringer Citizenship Team (2015, 2016) and the Tom Osborne Citizenship Team (2015, 2016, 2017).
+For his efforts, Pierson-El has been named to the Brook Berringer Citizenship Team (2015, 2016, 2017, 2018) and the Tom Osborne Citizenship Teams (2015, 2016, 2017, 2018).
 He also received a HERO Leadership Award in 2015.